DesiresAreGrey/Website/docs/surveys/4tran2025p2/nsfw.md

 ### Using Natal Genitalia

-Generally this seems to be pretty similar to the natal PIV results.
+Generally this seems to be pretty similar to the natal PIV results, thought very slightly more people are open to using their natal genitalia in general than for specifically PIV.

 <div id="natal-using-ratio"